 Keller Williams performs at the Concourse in Knoxville on Thursday Nov.
 2, 2017.
 Marie Kolzow/WUTK

-Williams played music from his entire musical catalog, tracks from his 2015 album “Vape.”
-While the artist played popular songs like “High and Mighty,” “She Rolls” and “Mantra.”
+Williams played music from his entire musical catalog and tracks from his 2015 album “Vape” like “High and Mighty,” “She Rolls” and “Mantra.”
 The performance got the crowd involved as many people chanted lyrics to the song.

 Throughout the night, Williams took requests from the audience, but a key moment of the night was his performance of “Donuts.”
 The audience member who requested the song was serenaded, showing Williams’ connection with the audience.

 Highlights of the night included performances of Williams’ hit songs “Doobie in My Pocket” and “Best Feeling.”
 In addition to his own popular songs, Williams also performed covers of Portugal.
 The Man’s “Feel It Still” and The Grateful Dead’s “Bird Song.”

 Despite Williams’ performance incorporating a variety of grooves of different genres, the musician never failed to transform the tunes into his own kind of funk.
 What Williams brought to the Concourse with his live performance was something that can’t easily be replicated, making him a “one of a kind one-man band.”